 - Pet food and supplies will be passed out on the last Sunday of the month between 1:00 – 3:00pm.

 - Re-selling pet food and supplies is prohibited and will result in termination of services.

 - We reserve the right to make exceptions based on needs.

 - We reserve the right to refuse anyone under any circumstances.

-- We accept all kinds of pet food.
+- We accept all kinds of pet food and cat litter.

 - By accepting food/or services from the Resource Pantry, the recipient, all household members, their friends, and family agree to NOT to hold the Resource Pantry, its staff, volunteers, and benefactors legally liable in the unfortunate event the recipient’s pet(s) becomes ill or the food upsets the pet’s stomach.